-But it won't hurt to read some of testimonials and stories on their support forum.
+But it won’t hurt to read some of the testimonials and stories on their support forum.

 See if there’s any complains or news about their security problem in the past, is that problem fixed properly?

-Did they provide additional security layer like two-verification step, or verification by SMS to your phone?
+Did they provide an additional security layer like a two-verification step, or verification by SMS to your phone?